-- 1. Pipelines introduced into the Toolbox - 2.
-A toolbox portal for TEKNOPAR components have been developed - 3.
-MES integration to the digital twin platform has been performed. - 4.
-Data migration scripts were written and used to migrate data from Cassandra to PostgreSQL. - 5.
+- 1. Analysis of the use of Reference Models from D4.1 document - 2.
+Selection of BDVA and the Big Data and AI Pipeline as a reference model basis - 3.
+Creation of the Digital Twin pipeline framework - 4.
+Establishment of the COGNITWIN overall Toolbox architecture - 5.
+Mappings of the COGNITWIN components into the Toolbox - 6.
+Initial version of the COGNITWIN Toolbox Portal - 7.
+Pipelines introduced into the Toolbox - 8.
+A toolbox portal for TEKNOPAR components have been developed - 9.
+MES integration to the digital twin platform has been performed. - 10.
+Data migration scripts were written and used to migrate data from Cassandra to PostgreSQL. - 11.
 Data preprocessing was performed to fill in and clean data.

-The end-to-end COGNITWIN Toolbox pipeline architecture is based on the technical areas of the BDV Reference Model and the DAIRO AI Framework with the associated Big Data and AI Pipeline described by the DataBench project [BER21].
+The end-to-end COGNITWIN Toolbox pipeline architecture is based on the technical areas of the BDV Reference Model and the DAIRO / ADRA AI Framework with the associated Big Data and AI Pipeline described by the DataBench project [BER21].